bulka4/spark_kubernetes/readme.md

 Running container:
 - Contains Spark setup to run in a local mode
-- Runs Jupyter Notebook which will be accesible through a browser
+- Runs Jupyter Notebook which will be accessible through a browser
 - Scripts created in Jupyter Notebook will be saved on the host thanks to mounts.

 ### Docker image usage